dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

 not using the true Hessian of a function, but many theoretical guarantees should still hold and result in usable models.
-For example, XGBoost's internal implementation of multionomial logistic regression uses an upper bound on the Hessian instead of the true Hessian.
+For example, XGBoost's internal implementation of multionomial logistic regression uses an upper bound on the Hessian with diagonal structure instead of the true Hessian which is a full square matrix for each row in the data.

 This tutorial provides some suggestions for use-cases that do not perfectly fit the criteria outlined above, by showing how to solve a Dirichlet regression